OpenNews/srccon/_transcripts_archive/2016/SRCCON2016-editorial-audience-development.md

----
-layout: 2015_layout
-title: Session Transcripts
-subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
-section: docs
-sub-section: interior
-background: remote
----
-# Break Down that Wall: Why Editorial and Audience Development Need to Work Together.

-### Session facilitator(s): Sarah Moughty, Pamela Johnston

-### Day & Time: Friday, 10:30-11:30am
+Break Down that Wall: Why Editorial and Audience Development Need to Work Together Session facilitator(s): Sarah Moughty, Pamela Johnston Day & Time: Friday, 10:30-11:30am

-### Room: Classroom 305
+Room: Classroom 305

 PAMELA:  Can you guys see back there?
 It's a tough room.
 If you want to be closer, feel free.